When does the program start?

 Where will the program be offered?

-The M.Ed. in Independent and Charter School Leadership program is offered in a flexible, hybrid format both online and at Mercer’s Atlanta and Macon campuses.
+The M.Ed. in Independent and Charter School Leadership program is offered in a blended, hybrid format both online and at Mercer’s Atlanta and Macon campuses.

 Upon graduation from this program, what will I be qualified to do?